Minimize impact

 GKE

-During the CAST AI onboarding, the cluster autoscaler is usually disabled by the user in the native node pool.
-In an emergency, you can manually enable it again in GCP portals in a web browser.
+During the Cast AI onboarding, the user usually disables the cluster autoscaler in the native node pool.
+In an emergency, you can manually enable it again in the GCP portals in a web browser.

 GKE default node pool configuration "Enable cluster autoscaler".